Furlough

-A furlough (/ˈfɜrloʊ/; from verlof, "leave of absence") is a temporary leave of employees due to special needs of a company or employer, which may be due to economic conditions of a specific employer or in society as a whole.
-These furloughs may be short or long term.
+A furlough (/ˈfɜrloʊ/; from verlof, "leave of absence") is a temporary cessation of paid employment that is intended to address the problems of a company or employer; these problems may be due to economic conditions that affect a specific employer, or to those prevailing in society as a whole.
+Furloughs may be short-term or long-term.
+They are also known as temporary layoffs.